-- 21.6.1 Staff not working directly with children will receive a copy of this policy and where determined appropriate by the Abbey DLD Colleges, Annex A of KCSIE and will be required to confirm that they have read and understand these; - 21.6.2 School leaders and all staff working directly with children will receive a copy of this policy and Part 1 (and where appropriate Annex B9) of KCSIE and will be required to confirm that they have read and understand these via an annual affirmation statement. - 21.6.3 Members of the SLT (including the Head) and the Nominated Safeguarding Governor will receive a copy of this policy and be expected to read all of KCSIE. - 21.6.4 All staff members (including the Head) will undertake appropriate safeguarding training which will be updated every year and following consultation with the Greater Manchester Safeguarding Children Partnership's local arrangements and this policy.
-In addition, all staff members will receive informal safeguarding and child protection updates including online safety via email and staff meetings on a regular basis and at least annually.
+- 21.6.1 Staff not working directly with children will receive a copy of this policy and where determined appropriate by the Abbey DLD Colleges, Annex A of KCSIE and will be required to confirm that they have read and understand these; - 21.6.2 College leaders and all staff working directly with children will receive a copy of this policy and Part 1 (and where appropriate Annex B9) of KCSIE and will be required to confirm that they have read and understand these via an annual affirmation statement. - 21.6.3 Members of the SLT (including the Head) and the Nominated Safeguarding Governor will receive a copy of this policy and be expected to read all of KCSIE. - 21.6.4 All staff members (including the Head) will undertake appropriate safeguarding training which will be updated every year and following consultation with the Greater Manchester Safeguarding Children Partnership's local arrangements and this policy.
+In addition, all staff members will receive informal safeguarding and child

-9 School leaders and those who work directly with children
+9 College leaders and those who work directly with children

-- 21.6.5 Staff development training will also include training on online safety which should, amongst other things, include an understanding of the filtering and monitoring systems and processes in place in the School, searching pupils for prohibited and banned items, and Prevent duty training assessed as appropriate for them by the School. - 21.6.6 Additionally, the School will make an assessment of the appropriate level and focus for staff training and responsiveness to specific safeguarding concerns such as radicalisation, child on child abuse, harmful sexual behaviour, child criminal and child sexual exploitation, female genital mutilation, cyberbullying, prejudiced-based and discriminatory bullying and mental health, to ensure that staff have the skills, knowledge and understanding to keep looked after children safe. - 21.6.7 All Governors receive safeguarding training (including online safety) on induction.
-This training will equip with the knowledge to provide strategic challenge to test and assure themselves that the School's safeguarding policies in place are effective and support a robust whole school approach to safeguarding.
+- protection updates including online safety via email and staff meetings on a regular basis and at least annually. - 21.6.5 Staff development training will also include training on online safety which should, amongst other things, include an understanding of the filtering and monitoring systems and processes in place in the College, searching pupils for prohibited and banned items, and Prevent duty training assessed as appropriate for them by the College. - 21.6.6 Additionally, the College will make an assessment of the appropriate level and focus for staff training and responsiveness to specific safeguarding concerns such as radicalisation, child on child abuse, harmful sexual behaviour, child criminal and child sexual exploitation, female genital mutilation, cyberbullying, prejudiced-based and discriminatory bullying and mental health, to ensure that staff have the skills, knowledge and understanding to keep looked after children safe. - 21.6.7 All Governors receive safeguarding training (including online safety) on induction.
+This training will equip with the knowledge to provide strategic challenge to test and assure themselves that the College's safeguarding policies in place are effective and support a robust whole College approach to safeguarding.
 This training will be regularly updated - 21.6.8 The Nominated Safeguarding Governor and the Chair of Governors will receive additional appropriate training to enable them to fulfil their safeguarding responsibilities.
 As part of that training the Nominated Safeguarding Governor will be expected to read the entirety of KCSIE.
-All other Governors will be expected to read Part 2 of KCSIE. - 21.6.9 The School has mechanisms in place to assist staff to understand and discharge their role and responsibilities and to ensure that they have the relevant knowledge, skills and experience to safeguard children effectively, including staff meetings and professional development reviews.
-This includes information on how staff can report concerns occurring out of hours / out of term time and should, where appropriate, refer to the School's risk assessment for out of hours /out of term safeguarding arrangements].
+All other Governors will be expected to read Part 2 of KCSIE. - 21.6.9 The College has mechanisms in place to assist staff to understand and discharge their role and responsibilities and to ensure that they have the relevant knowledge, skills and experience to safeguard children effectively, including staff meetings and professional development reviews.
+This includes information on how staff can report concerns occurring out of hours / out of term time and should, where appropriate, refer to the College's risk assessment for out of hours / out of term safeguarding arrangements].